ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

               minutes.
 It is RECOMMENDED that this code be no more than eight characters in length.

-uri (string)
+url (string)
 : RECOMMENDED.
-The interaction URI that the client instance
+The interaction URL that the client instance
               will direct the RO to.
-This URI MUST be stable such that client instances can be statically configured with it.
+This URL MUST be stable such that client instances can be statically configured with it.